 But before you arrive at Falling Water Falls, you will see an interesting cascade in the creek on the right side of the road.
 Be sure and stop there if the water is running.
 It makes for some great photos.
 Here are a few from this trip.

 Whatever you do, don’t make the same mistake we did a few years ago and think that these are actually Falling Water Falls.
 We drove here a few years ago and took some photos.
 We turned around and drove back the way we came, never suspecting at the time that only about 3/4 of a mile up the road were the true falls.
-It was only when we were looking at Google Earth while doing research that we realized how close we had come.
+It was only when we were looking at Google Earth while researching that we realized how close we had come.
 We also knew we had to go back since there has been a lot of rain in the Ozarks this spring.
 We were not disappointed.

 Below are a few of the photos we captured from the falls yesterday.

 You can drive right up to both of these places of amazing natural beauty in a car.
 There is no hiking involved whatsoever.
 The pool below the falls is a popular swimming hole in the summer.
-If you want to get photos without other people in them, you may have to plan to visit in the off season.
+If you want to get photos without other people in them, you may have to plan to visit in the off-season.
 It’s also best to plan a visit after significant rainfall, as the flow will diminish during the dry season.

 Unfortunately, we got a late start on this day, so we will have to return another time to bring you photos and more information on those falls.

 The video below starts at the spot of the cascade where we took the first photos.
-It ends when we reach paved highway at the other end of the road.
+It ends when we reach the paved highway at the other end of the road.
 It gives you a few of the highlights of the drive.

 As always, you want to be careful when you visit these places.
 There are steep hills, wet and slippery rocks, and other dangers.
 Just be aware and use common sense.
 It should also be noted that this is a wilderness area.
 For most of the